Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 Can Mast Cell Tumors Be Surgically Removed?

 Yes, mast cell tumors can be surgically removed.
-Surgical removal is the first line of treatment for MCTs if the tumor is localized and accessible.
+Surgical removal is the first line for MCTs if the tumor is localized and accessible.
 “Most grade I and II cutaneous mast cell tumors in dogs can be successfully treated by complete surgical removal with margins smaller than those currently recommended,” according to the study by Schultheiss, P., Gardiner, D., Rao, S., Olea-Popelka, F., & Tuohy, J. titled “Association of histologic tumor characteristics and size of surgical margins with clinical outcome after surgical removal of cutaneous mast cell tumors in dogs,” 2011.